cscart/docs/en/user_guide/addons/1manage_addons.rst

 .. important ::

-    Before uploading an add-on from archive make sure that there is no such an add-on among the modules available for installation in the **Browse all available add-ons** tab.
+    Before uploading an add-on from archive make sure that there is no such an add-on among the modules available for installation.

 Installing Add-ons Manually
 ***************************